my LocalPlanting

 When should I plant Blueberry? +

-Sow Blueberry seeds directly in the garden 4 weeks before your last frost date.
+Plant container-grown or bare-root Blueberry in early spring, 4 weeks before your last frost date — or in early fall once summer heat breaks.
 Use the search on this page to find exact dates for your location.

 How long does Blueberry take to grow? +